During 2018, there were countless joys, many new marriages, several new babies, a few graduations, numerous new jobs, and more!

 Two of the fourteen GPs we work with had some stress in their investments, and we have been diligently working to address these issues.

-As always, we are honored by the trust you have placed in us, and we will work tirelessly to deliver results.
+As always, we are honored by the trust you have placed in us.

 The LGA Investment Team